 Working closely with managers from African national malaria control programs, the Novartis Malaria Initiative has developed malaria case management training for nurses, educational materials for healthcare workers to improve diagnosis and other training programs.

-Encouraging scientific research in Africa
+Encouraging scientific research

 - In-depth workshops by Novartis researchers across Africa